TobyFenn/how-to-make-rain/docs/x.md

 #### 4.3.1 Burn-in-place Flares
 - Mounted on aircraft wings
 - Ignited to release seeding material continuously along flight path
+- Typically burn from several secoonds to several minutes
+- Can be burned near the trailing edge of the wing or can be dropped from the underside and fall for up to 2km

 #### 4.3.2 Ejectable Flares
 - Dropped from aircraft